junipc/PacMan/README.md

 6/3:
 - PacMan now only moves its mouth when he is moving

+6/4
+- ghosts' pathfinding now wraps around the screen
+- ghosts have their speed halved in the side tunnel

 ### Maya
 5/23:
 - tested merge conflict with Juniper in class